 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

-Your child will also have a Pupil Passport.
+Your child will also have a One Page Profile.
 This is a one-page document that is accessible to all adults in school who work with your child.
-The Pupil Passport will detail your child's strengths, difficulties and how they work best in the classroom.

-If your child has complex SEND they may have an EHCP, which means that a formal meeting will take place with you and all agencies involved to discuss your child's progress each year.
+The One Page Profile will detail your child's strengths, difficulties and how they work best in the classroom from the perspective of the child, parents, SENDCo, teacher and outside agencies.
+If your child has complex SEND, they may have an EHCP, which means that a formal meeting will take place with you and all agencies involved to discuss your child's progress each year.
 This is called an Annual Review.
 How are wellbeing, personal and medical needs supported in school?
 We offer a wide variety of pastoral support for children who are encountering emotional difficulties.
 We are a caring, understanding staff who look after our children and parents.
 We fully recognise that children may go through crisis in their lives for short or longer periods of time.
 We aim to utilise the support we have in school to help children through these difficult times.
 Your child's class teacher is the first person to contact with concerns about your child's overall wellbeing.
 If further support is needed the class teacher will liaise with the SENDCo who will give advice and support and put a plan in place.

-Children with medical needs

-If a child has a medical need then a detailed Health Care Plan is compiled by the SENDCo in consultation with parents/carers and the school nurse (where appropriate).
+Children with medical needs If a child has a medical need, then a Health Care Plan is compiled in consultation with parents/carers and the school nurse (where appropriate).
 This is discussed with all staff who are involved with the child.
 We have fully trained first aiders.

-If your child has a medical condition that requires medication, a meeting will be held with parents/carers to explain our Health and Safety Policy, First Aid Policy and procedures.
+If your child has a medical condition that requires medication, parents will contact the school office who will ensure they complete the relevant paperwork.
 Parents and all staff members who agree to administer medicines will sign a medication agreement form to ensure the safety of both child and staff member.